SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

    cd CulebrONT_pipeline

-When you have cloned it and went into the folder,

 1. Adapt the file :file:`tools_path.yaml` - in YAML (Yet Another Markup Language) - format  to indicate to CulebrONT where the tools are installed.
 See the section :ref:`1.
 How to configure tools_path.yaml` for details.

 2. Adapt the :file:`cluster_config.yaml` file to manage cluster resources such as partition, memory and threads available for each job.
 See the section :ref:`2.
 Preparing *cluster_config.yaml*` for further details.

 3. Create a *snakemake profile* to configure cluster options.
 See the section :ref:`3.
 Snakemake profiles` for details.

-4. Create CulebrONT envmodules file.
+4. Create a CulebrONT module file.
 See the section :ref:`4.
-Export CulebrONT to $PATH` for details.
+Export CulebrONT to PATH` for details.

-5. Modify run script.
+5. Adapt the `submit_culebront.sh` script through the `CulebrONT.sbatch` example.
 See the section :ref:`5.
-Adapt `submit_culebront.sh`` for details.
+Adapt CulebrONT.sbatch` for details (example done here for SLURM).

 6. Test CulebrONT install (Optional but recommended) using an available dataset.
 See the section :ref:`6.
 Check install` for details.